andrehacker/andrehacker.de/_includes/index.md

 * [Xing](https://www.xing.com/profile/Andre_Hacker)

 ## Projects
-* I worked for the [Stratosphere](http://stratosphere.eu/) Big Data Analytics platform as a student research assistent at TU-Berlin.
-I contributed the [Accumulators](http://stratosphere.eu/docs/0.4/programming_guides/java.html#accumulators) feature.
+* I worked for the [Stratosphere](http://stratosphere.eu/) open source Big Data Analytics platform as a student research assistent at TU-Berlin.
+One of my contributions is the [Accumulators](http://stratosphere.eu/docs/0.4/programming_guides/java.html#accumulators) feature.
 * In my BSc [thesis](http://www.andrehacker.de/cv/thesis-andre-hacker-printed-20131105.pdf#page=4) I implemented a machine learning algorithm and evaluated Stratosphere and Hadoop, qualitatively and by benchmarking.
 The code and lots of logistic regression related stuff is on [github](https://github.com/andrehacker/logreg).
-* [Food Browser](https://github.com/andrehacker/tea) ([Live Demo](http://foodbrowser-andrehacker.rhcloud.com/)) is a small visualization project to browse through the world of food statistics.
+* [Food Browser](http://foodbrowser-andrehacker.rhcloud.com/) ([github](https://github.com/andrehacker/tea)) is a small visualization project to browse through the world of food statistics, i.e. to get a feeling for the things you eat and drink.
 It arose from my interest in tea.
-Uses JavaScript and google charts on the client side and has two backend implementations (REST JSON), with node.js and postgres and with Java Spring MVC and MongoDB.
+Uses JavaScript and google charts on the client side and has two backend implementations (REST JSON), with Spring MVC and MongoDB and with node.js and postgres.
 * [MinimalNote](https://github.com/andrehacker/minimalnote) is a note-taking app, designed to be fast and keyboard-optimized.
 Uses C++11, Qt and sqlite.
 * From 2005 to 2009 I was founder and CTO of [syncing.net](http://syncing.net).
 Think of it as a Dropbox-like software to share files and MS Outlook data.
 We were VC funded by [HTGF](http://www.high-tech-gruenderfonds.de/) and [ZFHN](http://zf-hn.de/).